christinakulick/Ebay_Scraping/README.md

 /usr/local/bin/python3 /Users/christinakulick/Documents/GitHub/HW_03/ebay-dl.py 'water bottle'
 ```

-Running this code will also create a csv file of the same information that the json file will contain.
+Running this same code from above will also create a csv file of the same information that the json file will contain.

 **Link**